What is the DVSA and what do they do?

 - ensuring commercial vehicle operators, drivers, and vehicles meet safety and roadworthiness standards

-- managing the award of operator licenses and compliance with their requirements
+- managing operator licenses and ensuring that those who hold them comply with their terms

-- setting and enforcing safety and maintenance standards for vehicles
+- setting standards for vehicle safety and maintenance

 The DVSA works with other organisations, such as the Traffic Commissioner, Police, Crown Prosecution Service (CPS) and courts, to achieve its goals.